MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/azure-cosmos-db-for-mongodb-vcore.md

    ![Azure Cosmos DB for MongoDB Vcore load or transform](./media/azure-cosmos-db-for-mongodb-vcore/navigator-desktop.png)

-## Connect to Azure Cosmos DB for MongoDB database from Power Query Online
+## Connect to Azure Cosmos DB for MongoDB Vcore database from Power Query Online

 **TO-DO** once connector is available for testing in Power BI Service